 The 2016-2017 Flu Season: FAQs

-At Urgent Care Extra, we field thousands of questions from our patients about the flu virus.
+At Banner Urgent Care, we field thousands of questions from our patients about the flu virus.
 The flu doesn’t change that much season to season – just enough to create a health concern.
 Here are some of the most common questions people are asking about the 2016 flu:

 When does flu Season start?